SUPPORT FOR PRIVATE LOAN CLIENTS

 Other programs that may assist you:

-- Short Term Interest Only Program – This program will allow you to make a lower (interest only) payment on your loan for up to 90 days.
-Your monthly payment will be lowered to an interest-only amount for up to 3 months, this will prevent the post-program monthly payment from significantly rising by extending the terms of their loan by the same number of months (3).
+- Short Term Interest Only Program – This program will allow you to make a lower (interest only) payment on your loan for up to 90 days at a time.
+Your monthly payment will be lowered to an interest-only amount for up to 3 months consecutively.
+This will prevent the post-program monthly payment from significantly rising by extending the terms of their loan by the same number of months (3).
+This program may be used for up to 18 cumulative months, in 3 month increments.

-Making a payment, even a reduced one, is always the best thing long-term as interest continues to accrue.
+Making a payment, even a reduced one, is always the best approach long-term as interest continues to accrue daily.
 Forbearance will ease the burden of required payments, but making some payments still saves money in the long run.

 Frequently Asked Questions